alicechang29/jobly-react/tickets.md

 14. Check that success and errors display in Alert component

+15. Figma - Update with errors

 # LEARNING
 For search forms, can keep the state of the input and not clear it out

 Added handle for useEffect dependency.
 This allows for rerender for any handle change

+When dealing with errors, want to put in place where best equipped to deal with error
+- if error is UI, catch it here